denzhel/codeExamples/README.md

 # On "pythonApp":

-On this folder you can find a python app which providing an admin panel for teachers, it's html templates and requirements.<br  />
+On this folder you will find a python app which providing an admin panel for teachers, it's html templates and requirements.txt.<br  />

 The app using four HTTP methods (GET, POST, PUT and DELETE) to get, change or delete data from it's database.<br  />